-Cash and cash equivalents and restricted cash are invested in major banks or financial institutions in Jersey, the United States, Israel, Luxemburg, Switzerland, Japan and Germany.
+Cash and cash equivalents and restricted cash are invested at top tier banks or financial institutions in Jersey, the United States, Israel, Luxemburg, Switzerland, Japan and Germany.
 Such investments may be in excess of insured limits and are not insured in other jurisdictions.
 Generally, these investments may be redeemed upon demand and, therefore, bear minimal risk.